georgealways/lil-gui/API.md

 ## controller.**updateDisplay**()

-Updates the display to keep it in sync with `getValue()`.
+Updates the display to keep it in sync with the current value.
 Useful for updating your controllers when their values have been modified outside of the GUI.

 **Returns**: `this`